 My path and inspirations

 Over the last 10 years, and after 30 years as a school psychologist, I decided I was feeling mature enough to work well with people of all ages, not just children, their parents and teachers.
-I now have my own private practice, and I continue to live and work as a school psychologist, in the Carson Valley and Lake Tahoe area.

 The resolution and confidence came from two places – my family roots and my growth in music.
 I have heard it said, that we are a family of healers and I suppose it is true.
 My father, Dr. David Gasman and my mother Kathleen of Redding, California, were both in the healing professions.
 My brothers and sisters are all nurses, doctors and teachers.

 My father, a psychiatrist, now retried, is still my enthusiastic mentor and cheerleader.
 He practiced short term methods that routinely started with a long session – something I continue.
 He has inspired me in many ways and observing him even as a child, also caused me to approach this practice with caution.
 I am sure my brothers and sisters remember those many evenings we waited to have dinner with a father that came late to the table.
 Yes, it is true, all of my family are healers of some sort.
 My mother even went back to school after all six kids were raised and then did therapy for a number of years.